 - Understand the impact of configuration options on the performance of anomaly detection jobs

 - This guide assumes you’re already familiar with how to create anomaly detection jobs.
-If not, refer to Overview.
+If not, refer to Anomaly detection.

 The following recommendations are not sequential – the numbers just help to navigate between the list items; you can take action on one or more of them in any order.
 You can implement some of these changes on existing jobs; others require you to clone an existing job or create a new one.

 1. Consider autoscaling, node sizing, and configurationedit

 An anomaly detection job runs on a single node and requires sufficient resources to hold its model in memory.
 When a job is opened, it will be placed on the node with the most available memory at that time.

 The memory available to the machine learning native processes can roughly be thought of as total machine RAM minus that which is required for the operating system, Elasticsearch and any other software that is running on the same machine.